paulakunning/ejam-test/README.md

-# Test Asignment for Ejam
+# Test Assignment for Ejam

 ### Background: